chipsalliance/caliptra-sw/runtime/README.md

 Verifies an ECDSA P-384 signature.
 The hash to be verified is taken from Caliptra's SHA384 accelerator peripheral.

+In the event of an invalid signature, the mailbox command will report CMD_FAILURE and the cause will be logged as a non-fatal error.

 Command Code: `0x5349_4756` ("SIGV")

 *Table: `ECDSA384_SIGNATURE_VERIFY` input arguments*